 Heart of Texas Chapter meetings are typically held on the 3rd Thursday of the month at the Ridgewood Country Club with evening dinner meetings for members and spouses/guests.
 Social period starts around 6:00 p.m.; call to tables around 6:35; invocation, pledge, announcements and introductions once seated: buffet meal at 6:50; guest speaker or entertainment at 7:55 and wrap-up around 8:55.
 A cash bar is available.
-Dates are confirmed for the 3rd Thursday of each month in 2019 except the December meeting will be on 12th; we also plan to have third Thursday dinner meetings in 2020 except in June, when the annual fundraiser golf tournament will be held and the December dinner meeting will be on the 2nd Thursday.
+Dates are confirmed for the 3rd Thursday of each month in 2019 except the December meeting will be on 12th; we also plan to have third Thursday dinner meetings in 2020 except in June, when the annual fundraiser golf tournament will be held.
+Occasionally, we will have a luncheon instead of a dinner meeting.
 On the awards programs, Baylor University Army ROTC awards are made in spring; Baylor University Air Force ROTC awards are made in the fall; JROTC awards are made to the five local High School units in April and May, and educational scholarship awards are typically made in July.
 Other charitable donations are made as selected to local activities.
-For additional information, contact Vince Tobola, firstname.lastname@example.org , 254-709-5795 and also check chapter website, hotmoaa.org.
+For additional information, contact Vince Tobola, email@example.com , 254-709-5795 and also check chapter website, hotmoaa.org.

 About Our Chapter

 The Heart of Texas Chapter was chartered in 1971 and services Waco, McLennan County and the adjacent counties.
-The chapter typically meets every third Thursday of the month except in May the Ridgewood Country Club in Waco for a dinner meeting.
-In May, we have our annual scholarship fundraiser, which is a golf tournament on May 10th that is usually held at the Cottonwood Creek Golf Course in Waco.
+The chapter typically meets every third Thursday of the month except in June and December at the Ridgewood Country Club in Waco for a dinner meeting.
+In June, we will have our annual scholarship fundraiser, which is a golf tournament on June 5th that is usually held at the Cottonwood Creek Golf Course in Waco.
 Our December meeting will be on the second Thursday.
 The chapter currently has 100 members made up of currently serving, former and retired officers and their survivors.
 There is a chapter web site at hotmoaa.org .